paths-erc/docs/handbook/manuscripts.md

 permalink: "/handbook/manuscripts"
 ---

-A detailed technical description of database schemais published at [schema/manuscripts](../schema/manuscripts).
+A detailed technical description of database schema is published at [schema/manuscripts](../schema/manuscripts).